 I gave birth to my little boy when I was fresh out of high school, just finishing my 1st year at varsity.
 I actually wrote my 1st year finals with an extremely big belly.
 Yip, I got all the stares and tsk tskkksss and ag shames and snickers.
 Especially when your bladder demands to be emptied every 5 minutes and the examination room is a distance from the loo.

-My then boyfriend was my childhood sweetheart and he was legit – It wasn’t a “wam bam thank you ma’am” kinda thing.
+My then boyfriend was my childhood sweetheart and he was legit – It wasn’t a “wham bam thank you ma’am” kinda thing.
 He was my first love and I was his and we were both dedicated to our kid and to each other.
 But love and dedication aside, we were ill equipped for the task of raising another person.
 I mean, we were still kids ourselves and we also had alot of growing up to do!
 Finding out we were going to be parents was kind of exciting.
 We spoke about names and who the baby would look like and what baby would be like.
 But as much joy as our baby brought to both families, it also changed things so much.
 I mean, I didn’t have the freedom to be a young girl anymore.
 I call it girl interrupted.
-I left varsity to find work and my baby’s dad also had to give up dreams that he had… Having a baby is not cheap!
+I left varsity to find work and my baby’s dad also had to give up dreams that he had… Raising a child is not cheap!
 Suddenly life got real and not quite the fairy tale we had dreamed of while eating ice cream on the couch, admiring my preggy belly.

 For the longest time I felt stuck – like I was destined to struggle for the rest of my life, especially after my sons dad and I split up.
 As a single, young mom, living on her own, with a little boy, I felt totally hopeless.
 How could I give my child a good life?!
 How would I even have a life of my own?!